IanMadd/migrate/notes.md

       1. Remove "Parameters" heading and replace with "where:"
       1. Each parameter becomes a definition list item
       1. Process parameter required or optional values
+      1. Each parameter section has a link to the AWS docs, for example: "For additional information, see the AWS documentation on ElasticLoadBalancingV2 LoadBalancer".
+         1. Move this to the top of the page after the intro paragraph.
+         1. Change to "For additional information, including details on parameters and properties, see the [ElasticLoadBalancingV2 LoadBalancer documentation]."
 1. Properties
    1. Properties should be in a definition list, not a table
    1. Plural resources have a Field, which is just the singular key of the property.